Full Body Workouts for People Who Hate Exercising

 A happy woman stretches on a yoga mat at home, showing that wellness is for everyone.

-2. Modified Push-Ups – Go on your knees or do them against the wall.
-Still effective!
+2. Modified Push-Ups – On your knees or against a wall.
+Still works your arms and chest without making you collapse.

-4. Glute Bridges – Lie down, lift your hips, and engage your backside.
+4. Glute Bridges – Lie down, lift your hips, and squeeze those glutes.
+Perfect for counteracting all that sitting you did today.

-5. Toe Touches or Seated Twists – Gentle but great for flexibility.
+5. Toe Touches or Seated Twists – Gentle stretches that help flexibility, and yes, they count as “moving.”

 Portrait of a smiling woman standing outdoors on a sunny day, radiating confidence and natural beauty.